muhanad40/Numbers-To-Words-JS/README.md

 # Numbers to Words (JavaScript)

 A personal JavaScript challenge I wanted to take on.
+This script takes a numerical input and outputs the words in English.
 This was coded using Test/Behaviour Driven Development ([JasmineJS](https://github.com/pivotal/jasmine))

 ## NOTE
 You can add more words to the **WORDS** property in the initializer method to extend the size of numbers the script can handle.